No767/Kumiko/README.md

 or find your favorite anime with the MyAnimeList service.
 Rin supports a lot of services, such as Twitter, MangaDex, Reddit, YouTube, DeviantArt, Hypixel, and many more.
 Rin is also designed to be fast, and uses [Uvloop](https://github.com/MagicStack/uvloop) under the hood, which is 2 times faster than Node.js and reaches the same speeds as many Go programs.
 On top on that, Rin is powered by the fatest JSON parser in the world, SIMDJSON.
 For more info, please check out the [Docs](https://docs.rinbot.live/).

+# Features

+- An **Opt-In** Economy System with jobs system and marketplace (WIP)
+- AI Driven GAN Anime Waifu Generator (Not implemented yet)
+- Genshin Impact Wish Sim (Not implemented yet)
+- Reaction Roles (Broken)
+- All of the services from upstream Rin

 # Prefix

 Rin's prefix is `/`.
 Kumiko also uses the same prefix as Rin (`/`)